 Overview:

 In this project, I chose to study the relationship between my older sister and me.
-Communication is unavoidable, meaning that one cannot not communicate.
+Communication is unavoidable, meaning that one cannot not communicate. (citation?)
 The problem that I have noticed in our relationship is the use of non-verbal communication.
+(Citation?)
 The non-verbal communication has also created a conflicting barrier between us.
 There are many uncontrollable factors that have contributed to the problem in this relationship (such as our eight year age difference, the fact that we both grew up in two different households and don’t know each other all that well).
 Although there are many uncontrollable factors in our relationship, I have studied this relationship’s communication style in order to address and improve both the controllable and uncontrollable factors.

 The first step in trying to solve an issue is to identify the issue, then to make a plan to try to improve the relationship so that the issue no longer exists.
 The solutions that I have planned to improve the relationship between my sister and I are as follows.
-I plan to try to reach out to her by calling her more often, participating in more activities to spend quality time with her, as well as using the technology channels of email and text messages to reconnect with her.
-These recommendations will help me strive to improve my relationship with my sister and bring our family closer together.
+I plan to try to reach out to her by calling her more often, participating in more activities to spend quality time with her, as well as using the technology channels of email and text messages to reconnect with her (citation?).
+These recommendations will help me improve my relationship with my sister and bring our family closer together.

 Description of Communication Issue: